samborkent/plasma-solver/README.md

 * Include a temperature gradient origination from the heated substrate, resulting in a lower density and higher kinetic energy of background species near the substrate.
+* Improve the initial plasma particle distribution, so the middle of the plume has the most particles.

 Additional features
 * Add correction to unit cell volume for non-right angles